deepjavalibrary/djl/example/README.md

 provide MXNet engine implementation.

 With MXNet, user can choose different flavor of native MXNet library.
-In this example, we use `mxnet-mkl` for OSX platform.
+In this example, we use `mxnet-native-mkl` for OSX platform.
 You might need to change it for your platform.